et0and/portfolio-redux/content/projects/te-wahi.md

 - Many students feel discouraged from going through notifications due to the sheer amount of alerts that teachers would post and put out on a daily basis, making it difficult to filter through the noise

 <br/>
-Using a simple survey, I gathered responses from a pool of 100 different students using Tally to gather some data regarding the above assumptions.
+Using a simple survey, responses were gathered from a pool of 100 different students using Tally to gather some data regarding the above assumptions.
 The findings were:

 - The vast majority of students surveyed do not read their students emails (85%), with the most popular reason being that they felt there was so much being sent that it was hard to keep on top of
 - Nearly half of all students surveyed do not ready the daily notices and school newsletters (47%)